-2. Projects are nominated by contractors or owner/agency representatives.
-(Comments from the owner/agency personnel will be considered during the rating process.)
+Comments from the owner/agency personnel will be considered during the rating process.

-3. Projects are evaluated by rating teams and awards will be presented at the Mid-Atlantic Asphalt Expo & Conference in early December.
+- Rating teams evaluate projects, and awards will be presented at the Mid-Atlantic Asphalt Conference and Expo in early December.

-4. A winner for work completed in 2018 will be selected; the winner and owner representative will be presented with an award in recognition of the best project in each category.
+- A winner for work completed in 2022 will be selected; the winner and owner representative will be presented with an award to recognize the best project in each category.

 Each category is unique in some way.
 Most winners, however, do the following: